Fluoride: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 How much fluoride you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is between 2.9-3.4 mg of fluoride per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is between 2.9-3.4 mg of fluoride per day.

 We can get the enough fluoride from our diets by eating a variety of foods, but also by using dental hygiene products that contain this mineral such as toothpaste or mouthwash.
 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for fluoride.